top of page

 A specific form of neglect in which an agency fails to provide

-adequate oversight in developing an individual’s programs or ensuring proper staff
+adequate oversight in developing an individual’s programs or ensuring proper staff training, compromising the individual’s well-being.
+This reflects an agency-wide lapse rather than an isolated staff error.

 Regulatory Framework and Accountability